Community Marketing: Why Building a Community Around a Brand Fuels Growth

 Consider the power of language and how you use certain words.

-If your site isn’t accessible to hearing and visually impaired shoppers, make it a priority for 2022.
+If your site isn’t accessible to hearing and visually impaired shoppers, make it a priority this year.
 Here’s a guide on how to get started with ecommerce accessibility solutions.

 The best approach to inclusive marketing is by having a diverse team with unique backgrounds, perspectives, and experiences.
 Trust us: It’ll be better for ideas, storytelling, and all your other marketing efforts.